jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

       :emphasize-lines: 1

       code tests/magic.py

-    If you are on MacOS_ and using `Visual Studio Code`_, make sure you `Configure the path <https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code>`_ for the above command to work

     I can also open a file_ by using ``ctrl`` (Windows_/Linux_) or ``command`` (MacOS_) on the keyboard and clicking with the mouse on the name of the file_